 “Because someone farted.”

-He, of course, was outside the shrine room, and the door was already closed during the comedic timing of that gas.
-I tell him about it, the whole thing, the perfect moment of our silence just before the Umdze sat.
-How it was just as the shuffling stopped that this amazing, cartoon-worthy fart came forth.
+He, of course, was outside the shrine room, and missed that perfect moment, so I tell him about it.
+The whole thing: How it was just as the shuffling stopped that this amazing, cartoon-worthy fart came forth.
 How it wrecked me, completely.
 He laughs as I tell him how I legitimately worried I would never be able to stop laughing, but how I also simply embraced it.
 Not good or bad.
 Just, farts are funny, and that’s what was happening right then.
-Accept what is.
-Don’t try to change it or wish it was different.
-Know it will pass, and be in the moment while it is happening…
+I shared it with him, this gift of humour and delight and silliness.

-My uncle shared with me once how he found meditation hard because, “What if I fart?”
+My uncle once told me he found meditation hard because, “What if I fart?”

 We have this idea that there is something solemn about spiritual practice.
 That it looks and sounds a particular way.
-That is transcends the reality of our body rather han includes it.
+That is transcends the reality of our body rather than including it.

 ~